Staff, Facilities and Regulations

 Woollcott House: This residence hall allows students to participate in a cooperative meal plan in which they plan, prepare, and serve dinner every evening in the house.
 In addition, each house member agrees to complete a weekly assignment according to an established work schedule.

-Students have the opportunity to become involved in several leadership opportunities coordinated by the Office of Residential Life in order to provide input into programs and services.
+Students have the opportunity to become involved in several leadership opportunities in order to provide input into programs and services.
+Please contact the Office of Residential Life to learn more.